ashleykleynhans/-vagrant-ansible-openvpn/README.md

 # vagrant-ansible-openvpn

-Provision OpenVPN using Vagrant, Virtualbox and Ansible,
+Provision OpenVPN using Vagrant, Virtualbox and Ansible.

 ## Requirements